-This is an interdisciplinary program integrating the fields of health science and engineering where students will apply engineering principles to the health care field.
-Specifically, students in this program will acquire skills from the areas of Electrical/Electronic and Mechanical Engineering and integrate them with Human Physiology.
-Students will be exposed to various hospital equipment and provided with the skills to troubleshoot, repair, and maintain that equipment.
-In addition, this program will expose students to medical devices, internal and external to the body, with the objective of participating in the development of these technologies.
+As an interdisciplinary program integrating the fields of health science and engineering principles, students in this program will acquire skills from the areas of Electrical/Electronic and Mechanical Engineering and integrate them with Human Physiology.
+Students will learn about various pieces of hospital equipment and learn how to troubleshoot, repair, and maintain that equipment.
+This will be reinforced by providing students with ample hands-on opportunities to work on a variety of medical equipment in the labs.

 According to the U.S. Bureau of Labor Statistics, the Medical Equipment and Supplies Manufacturing Industry employs the greatest number of Biomedical Engineering Technologists.

 Biomedical Engineering Technologists will be the single fastest growing occupation with a projected increase of 72% or 11,600 new jobs up to at least 2018.

 Entry level positions in industries that design, manufacture, repair and/or sell biomedical implants, surgical instruments, medical devices and medical equipment.
 Employment opportunities may be found within hospitals and clinical facilities for scheduled preventative and corrective maintenance and safety inspections of medical devices.